 Buyer, be aware!
 Check the maximum speed and power of the motor of the e-bike you are interested in.

 Although the Code of Federal Regulations (CFR) appears not to make a distinction between the nominal and peak power of the motor, you may want to use the peak power of the motor as guidance if this information is provided by the manufacturer.
+The law is also not clear if you can have multiple motors that are not more than 750 watts.

 Note: If you buy an e-bike conversion set, ensure that the motor is not more than 750 watts and doesn't go faster than 28 mph to gain legal access to NPS trails when this is permitted by the superintendent of the park.